www-virtues-ag/virtues-dimens/CONTRIBUTING.md

 ## 📄 License

-By contributing to AppDimens, you agree that your contributions will be licensed under the Apache License 2.0.
+By contributing to Virtues, you agree that your contributions will be licensed under the Apache License 2.0.

 ## 🙏 Thank You

-Thank you for contributing to AppDimens!
+Thank you for contributing to Virtues!
 Your contributions help make responsive design accessible to developers worldwide.

 ---